ietf-teep/architecture/draft-ietf-teep-architecture.md

 may terminate the TEEP Broker such that TEEP transactions cannot reach the TEE, or might drop or delay messages between a TAM and a TEEP Agent.
-However, while a DoS attack cannot be prevented, the REE cannot access anything in the TEE if it is implemented correctly.
+However, while a DoS attack cannot be prevented, the REE cannot access anything in the TEE if the TEE is implemented correctly.
 Some TEEs may have some watchdog scheme to observe REE state and mitigate DoS attacks against it but most TEEs don't have such a capability.